rastadayon/Persian-App-Description-Classification-using-Transformers/README.md

 # Persian-App-Description-Classification-using-Transformers
-Persian text classification - Classification of app descriptions in their categoriess using X-LMRoberta
+Persian text classification - Classification of app descriptions in their categoriess using XLM-Roberta

 The dataset I have worked on is comprised of real persian texts from CafeBazaar apps description and the apps categories.
 The objective for this projects is to **predict app categories** as accurately as possible.